Thank you for choosing to fundraise in aid of Mental Health Ireland!

 - Walks can take place at any time of the year that suits you and your team.

 - Every walker gets a FREE t-shirt… if the order is in in time!

-The walk is an easy 4km distance.
+The walk is 4km distance.
 Everyone walks at their own pace and gets to learn about the Five Ways to Wellbeing too.

 Not sure if you have the time to organise a fundraising event?
 Why not set up a fundraiser on Facebook in aid of Mental Health Ireland.

 - Set your fundraising target

 - Set the duration of your fundraiser

 - Invite your Facebook Friends to donate to your page.

 You can set up a birthday fundraiser or use Facebook Fundraising to support an event or awareness campaign.